 Mornings are so not my thing.
 I feel like I am moving in slow motion.
 Things are not where they belong in the morning and don’t even think about asking me to solve a problem, before 8:00 am.

-I figured out how to make life smoother and start my day (and the kids day) in a calmer state of mind.
+I figured out how to make life smoother and start my day (and the kids’ day) in a calmer state of mind.
 Investing a few minutes in preparation the night before makes the morning go so much better.

 1. Make Coffee

-The smell of brewing coffee is a great way to start your day.
+The smell of brewing coffee is a great way to start my day.
 I love waking up to my programmable coffee maker doing its job.
 When you start it the previous night, it is almost like someone else is doing something for you.
 Single moms have moments when we wish someone–anyone–would take care of something for us.
-Before I had a programmable coffee maker, I would brew coffee and put it in a thermos for morning.
+Before I had a programmable coffee maker, I would brew coffee and put it in a thermos for the morning.

 2. Deal with the Kitchen

 The best time to do this is right after dinner as part of the family routine.
 It is a good opportunity to continue conversations and work together as a family.
 Even if you are exhausted from your day, 15-20 minutes of washing dishes, putting food away and wiping counters makes so much difference.
 Besides, you are more likely to make tomorrow a good day if you do not have to wash dishes before starting dinner tomorrow night.

 Pack the kids’ lunches too, or remind them to do it if they do not eat hot lunch at school.
 This is easy to do while you are all working together to clean up the kitchen.
 Leftovers, a salad with protein, or a serving of soup that you made ahead and put in the freezer are all low-effort options.
 Maybe you can make it one child’s job to pack lunches.
 You can make it even easier by making a weeks worth of sandwiches once a week, but them in the freezer and then just take out what you need to pack lunches.
 I am all about making life as easy as possible.

 4. Prep for Tomorrow’s Dinner